Letters from Lodi

-Part 2 of our discourse on Lodi terroir is for the technically minded wine geeks out there, looking for the no frills answer to the question: What are the physical factors of the Lodi AVA that have a direct impact on the "sense of place" found in more and more of Lodi's handcraft style wines, strongly influencing the decisions made by growers and vintners?
+Part 2 of our discourse on Lodi terroir is for the technically minded wine geeks out there, looking for the no-frills answer to the question: What are the physical factors of the Lodi AVA that have a direct impact on the "sense of place" found in more and more of Lodi's handcraft style wines, strongly influencing the decisions made by growers and vintners?

 The land occupied by the Lodi appellation, of course, existed long before trappers encountered the native Plains Miwok tribe in the early 1800s; and before the first enterprising farmers of European descent began putting down roots towards the end of the 1840s.

-At the time, this unspoilt part of California's Central Valley — sandwiched between the Sacramento-San Joaquin River Delta directly to the west and the lower foothills of Sierra Nevada to the east — was a lush riparian environment, dominated by waterways fed by snowmelt and creeks in Sierra Nevada: the Cosumnes River and Deer Creek to the north, the Calaveras River and Bear Creek skirting the south, and the Mokelumne River and Dry Creek rolling through the middle.
+At the time, this unspoiled part of California's Central Valley — sandwiched between the Sacramento-San Joaquin River Delta directly to the west and the lower foothills of Sierra Nevada to the east — was a lush riparian environment, dominated by waterways fed by snowmelt and creeks in Sierra Nevada: the Cosumnes River and Deer Creek to the north, the Calaveras River and Bear Creek skirting the south, and the Mokelumne River and Dry Creek rolling through the middle.

-During the early 1800s this watershed area was teeming with fish, beaver and waterbirds, grasslands on flat plains studded by valley oaks and blue oaks on terraces and lower lying hills, and home to squirrels, gophers, elk, black and grizzly bears, and the proverbial deer and antelope at play.
+During the early 1800s, this watershed area was teeming with fish, beaver, and waterbirds, grasslands on flat plains studded by valley oaks and blue oaks on terraces and lower-lying hills, and home to squirrels, gophers, elk, black and grizzly bears, and the proverbial deer and antelope at play.

 According to Ralph A. Clark's Lodi, grapes were part of the original landscape; albeit native varieties, "growing wild dangling from the trees along the riverbanks."
-In fact, the nearby Calaveras River was originally called "Wine Creek" by early trappers, due to the abundance of wild vines — something memorialized in nineteenth century postcards, and which you can still see today, growing along the banks of the rivers in the Lodi area.
+In fact, the nearby Calaveras River was originally called "Wine Creek" by early trappers, due to the abundance of wild vines — something memorialized in nineteenth-century postcards, and which you can still see today, growing along the banks of the rivers in the Lodi area.

-This was the natural environment that farmers found so conducive to grapes of European or Mediterranean origin that it was a pink skinned grape called Flame Tokay that primarily accounted for the booming economy of the City of Lodi when it was incorporated in 1906.
-Wine grapes like Zinfandel and Alicante Bouschet enriched numerous Prohibition era grape packers such Cesare Mondavi (father of Robert and Peter Mondavi), and eventually made Lodi what it is today: easily America’s largest wine region in terms of both acreage and annual tonnage — hovering just over 100,000 acres of wine grapes, which is approximately as much as all of Napa Valley and Sonoma County combined, or all of Washington and Oregon plus another 30%.
+This was the natural environment that farmers found so conducive to grapes of European or Mediterranean origin that it was a pink-skinned grape called Flame Tokay that primarily accounted for the booming economy of the City of Lodi when it was incorporated in 1906.
+Wine grapes like Zinfandel and Alicante Bouschet enriched numerous Prohibition-era grape packers such as Cesare Mondavi (father of Robert and Peter Mondavi), and eventually made Lodi what it is today: easily America’s largest wine region in terms of both acreage and annual tonnage — hovering just over 100,000 acres of wine grapes, which is approximately as much as all of Napa Valley and Sonoma County combined, or all of Washington and Oregon plus another 30%.

 "Delta Breeze" Mediterranean Climate

 The driving factor that makes Lodi so conducive to grapes is, as with all classic wine regions of the world, its natural terroir.
-In the case of Lodi, this is defined by a Mediterranean climate: ultra-bright, dry, warm growing seasons moderated by chilly spring, summer and early autumn nights dipping into the 40°s or lower 50°s — conditions naturally conducive to the over 100 varieties of commercially grown Vitis vinifera (the family of wine grapes that originated in the Mediterranean Basin) now grown in the region.
+In the case of Lodi, this is defined by a Mediterranean climate: ultra-bright, dry, warm growing seasons moderated by chilly spring, summer, and early autumn nights dipping into the 40°s or lower 50°s — conditions naturally conducive to the over 100 varieties of commercially grown Vitis vinifera (the family of wine grapes that originated in the Mediterranean Basin) now grown in the region.

 The Lodi area rivers and creeks drain into the San Joaquin River when it dips into the lower elevation Delta area.
-The San Joaquin River meets with the Sacramento River just east of Suisun Bay, connecting with the Carquinez Strait draining into San Pablo Bay (the northern extension of San Francisco Bay).
+The San Joaquin River meets with the Sacramento River just east of Suisun Bay, connecting with the Carquinez Strait and draining into San Pablo Bay (the northern extension of San Francisco Bay).

-The entire Sacramento-San Joaquin River Delta dates back approximately 10,000 years, when seismic activity drained the inland sea that once covered the entire San Joaquin Valley into the Pacific Ocean.
-With most of its elevation lying at least 15-ft. below sea level, the Delta area is the only break in the entire California Coast Ranges — thus exerting a huge impact on the climate of the farmlands surrounding the City of Lodi directly to the east.
+The entire Sacramento-San Joaquin River Delta dates back approximately 10,000 years when seismic activity drained the inland sea that once covered the entire San Joaquin Valley into the Pacific Ocean.
+With most of its elevation lying at least 15 ft. below sea level, the Delta area is the only break in the entire California Coast Ranges — thus exerting a huge impact on the climate of the farmlands surrounding the City of Lodi directly to the east.